 - ½ cup cocoa powder or Dutch-process cocoa

 - 1 to 2 cups shredded, unpeeled zucchini, gently pressed on a colander over a bowl or sink to release some of its moisture

-- In a large mixing bowl, beat the eggs, oil, sugar, and vanilla until smooth.
-Add the salt, baking soda, baking powderr, cocoa, and flour, mixing until well combined.
+- In a large mixing bowl, beat the eggs, sugar, and vanilla until smooth.
+Add the salt, baking soda, baking powder, cocoa, and flour, mixing until well combined.
 Stir in the zucchini, milk, and chocolate chips.
 Pour the batter into the prepared pan.
-Scatter the reserved 1/4 cup of chocolate chips on top of the batter.

 - Bake the bread for 65 to 75 minutes, until the loaf tests done (a toothpick or cake tester inserted into the center will come out clean, save for perhaps a light smear of chocolate from the melted chips).